 When it comes to IR35, there are things you can do as a contractor to reduce your risk of being ‘caught by IR35’.
 But even if you have a compliant contract and you believe your working practices are outside of IR35, HMRC could still come knocking at your door.
-As a freelancer or contractor, holding a Tax Enquiry and Legal Expenses policy to protect you against the costs of an IR35 investigation could be key to the survival of your business.
+As a freelancer or contractor, holding a Legal Expenses policy to protect you against the costs of an IR35 investigation could be key to the survival of your business.

 When HMRC begin an IR35 investigation into your limited company they can request a great deal of information including evidence to support your IR35 status.
 It is important that you have an expert handling your case to guide you through the process and ensure all documentation is correct.
 By having a Tax Enquiry & Legal Expenses policy in place it will give you peace of mind that your investigation is being both handled and represented by a professional in the industry when you need it most.

 IR35 investigations can be lengthy and complex and costs can soon stack up.
 A Tax Enquiry & Legal Expenses policy provides you with £100,000 of cover for representation costs in the event of an HMRC investigation, meaning you aren’t fronting the cost yourself.